tlevine/www.thomaslevine.com/content/!/cv/index.md

     [Gulf Restoration Network](https://healthygulf.org/).
 (2012--present)
 * I conducted early data engineering on the [DataPad](http://datapad.io) data analysis product.
 (2013)
-* I developed the curriculum for [Zipfian Academy](http://zipfianacademy.com) and taught the first class of students.
-(2013)
 * As part of the hacker collective [csv soundsystem](http://csvsoundsystem.com).
     I did engineering and product management on [treasury.io](http://treasury.io).
 (2013)
 * At present, I'm developing large-scale data-acquisition systems for [Vy Capital](http://vycapital.com).
     We're using these systems to collect data about the growth of companies.
+* [Enigma](https://enigma.io) is sponsoring my spreadsheet research.
-* As a fellow at Enigma, I am conducting my spreadsheet research and advising Enigma about issues relating to the scaling of their product.
+    In addition, I am advising them about issues relating to the scaling of their product.